-- To ensure the safety and well-being of every member of the Academy community. - To ensure all members of the Academy community are valued. - To protect the Academy environment. - To teach pupils to have self-control and take responsibility for their actions. - To teach pupils that actions and choices have consequences. - To encourage parents to work in partnership with Academy. - To allow each pupil to develop and demonstrate positive abilities and attitudes. - To work collaboratively as a staff, sharing skills and ideas for managing pupils' behaviour. - To maximise the effectiveness of the curriculum and individual learning for every child.
+- To encourage mutual respect between both pupils, their peers and adults. - To ensure all members of the Academy community feel valued. - To build a relationship of trust between staff and adults. - To teach pupils to have self-control and take responsibility for their actions. - To teach pupils that actions and choices have consequences. - To build a shared responsibility between parents/carers, children, staff and governors to work in partnership. - To allow each pupil to develop and demonstrate positive abilities and attitudes. - To enable all children to feel safe and secure. - To ensure all children can enjoy and achieve at school.